 Figure 1: Migration of Soil Vapors to Indoor Air

 This figure depicts the migration of vapors in soil gas from contaminated soil and groundwater into buildings.
 Vapors in soil gas are shown to enter buildings through cracks in the foundation and openings for utility lines.
 Atmospheric conditions and building ventilation are shown to influence soil gas intrusion.

 What Is Vapor Intrusion Mitigation?

-Vapor intrusion mitigation removes or decreases the amount of harmful vapor entering your home.To remove or reduce the underground contamination, you need a long-term method of vapor intrusion mitigation and make sure you get the services from the professionals such as Safe Shelter.
+Vapor intrusion mitigation removes or decreases the amount of harmful vapor entering your home.To remove or reduce the underground contamination, you need a long-term method of vapor intrusion mitigation and make sure you get the services from the professionals such as Safe Shelter Environmental .

-At Safe shelter, the knowledgeable experts will provide you with the hassle-free process of vapor intrusion mitigation at an affordable price.Our technicians use the advanced vapor intrusion technology to protect new construction and existing structure from the effect of vapor intrusion.
+At Safe Shelter Environmental , the knowledgeable experts will provide you with the hassle-free process of vapor intrusion mitigation at an affordable price.Our technicians use the advanced vapor intrusion technology to protect new construction and existing structure from the effect of vapor intrusion.